kildareflare/angular-datepicker/README.md

 Following modifications made:
 * Move template into separate file
 * Update to follow John Papa styleguide
-* Swap out HTML5 entities for glyphicons
+* swap out HTML5 entities for glyphicons
 * include inputbox in template (this was required for project I was working on)
-* validate that userinput matches angular date format set for directive
+* validate that user input matches angular date format set for directive (using UI Bootstrap DateParser)

 Angular datepicker is an angularjs directive that generates a datepicker calendar on your input element.